Content and Navigation

 4. With just a few simple clicks, fill in the required details and click Submit

-5. FAMA will look through your application and will grant approval to qualified businesses within few mins to 24hours if with sufficient documents
+5. FAMA will look through your application and will grant approval to qualified businesses within a few mins to 24hours if with sufficient documents

 6. Notification on the status will be received via email.